Dish of the Day

 Terms of Endearment (1983)

 … is lacking a thematic overview and is so unsure of where it’s headed, the filmmakers resort to programming a universally recognised affliction, i.e. a type of artificial demise, for one of its main characters.
-The purpose of inserting this sudden life threatening illness is to elicit some form of large sympathetic support before their aimless story ends, tailored for the more gullible part of the audience to remember their film by.
+The purpose of inserting this sudden life threatening illness is to elicit some form of large sympathetic support before their aimless story ends, tailored for the more gullible part of an audience to remember their film by.
 James L. Brooks directed.

 Amadeus (1984)